ted-ncg/labs/07-dependency-injection.md

     * Find the `Account` from the `AccountRepository` by the *id* using `findOne()`

     * Convert it to an `AccountResponse` and return it

+1. The `AccountApiControllerTest` should now pass.

+## Autowire Repository

+1. Add the `@Repository` annotation to `FakeAccountRepository` so that Spring can find and create it during the automatic dependency injection ("autowire") process.

+## Sample Data in Repository

+To "pre-load" some account data into the repository, copy the entire file [AccountDataLoader.java](https://github.com/ted-ncg/labs/blob/master/AccountDataLoader.java) into the `src` production code directory.

+## Updating REST Test

+1. To ensure that dependencies are wired by Spring when running tests, **you must** change the annotations in the `AccountRestTest` class by **replacing** the `@WebMvcTest` with these two annotations:

+      ```java
+      @SpringBootTest
+      @AutoConfigureMockMvc
+      ```

+1. Make sure all tests pass.

 ## Try it Out